gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 # Properties

-Do you know the `Object.defineProperties()` method in JavaScript?
-You can use it to restrict access to members in objects.
+Do you know the [`Object.defineProperties()` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperties) in JavaScript?
+You can use it to restrict access to or filter values for the members in objects.

 In other words, you can use it to create read-only members or do additional checks before assigning a new value to a member.